 Proctor's educational philosophy rooted in hands-on, experiential learning opportunities has a history that dates back more than seventy-five years.
 In large part, this is why our off-campus programs are always full, providing 90 students a truly life changing experience each year.
 This culture of studying off-campus is a byproduct of on-campus support systems - relationships with faculty advisors, learning specialists, dorm parents, teachers, coaches, and parents - building the confidence in each of our students to step outside their comfort zone and into the challenges that await them in an off-campus program.
 As students work to finish their applications for next year's programs, browse our five term-long programs below to see what all the hype is about!

 Since 1972, Mountain Classroom has stood as a cornerstone of Proctor's commitment to experiential learning.
 During the winter and spring terms, ten students and two experienced instructors embark on a ten week exploration of the American West, gaining first-hand experience from local activists and guest speakers.
 Combining outdoor education and academic inquiry, Mountain Classroom students examine the complex and intricate connections between nature and culture.
+This winter's Mountain Classroom program is currently canoeing and exploring the Okefenokee Wildlife Refuge before making their way west for the remainder of the term.

 Since 1994, Proctor has offered more than 400 students the opportunity to board a traditional schooner and voyage along the eastern seaboard of the United States and into Caribbean waters.
 Students are not just passengers studying marine science, maritime literature, history and navigation during their term on Ocean Classroom, but are active crew members as well.